-Utilities for the property will be buried from a pole which is located approximately 70 feet to the south of the residence.
-The septic field is located ~ 60 feet to the east of the residence.
-Water will be from the main line in the development.
+The propane tank is set on a pad of crushed rock over a weedbarrier approximately 75 feet east of the residence.
+Utilities for the property are buried from a pole which is located ~200 feet to the east of the structure.
+The septic field is located ~50 feet to the east of the residence.
+A well is located ~200 feet to the east of the residence.
+The utilities for the garage will be run from the main structure.